seananderson/phd/discussion.md

 shift for endangered species management compared to managing populations at a healthy abundance.

-Second, how can we move ecological portfolios beyond an academic exercise to using their principles in applied management?
-Recent work has shown clear theoretical advantages to ecological conservation that applies portfolio theory [@crowe2008; @halpern2011; @ando2012; @anderson2014], although, to my knowledge, portfolio theory has yet to be formally integrated into real-word conservation planning.
+Second, recent work has shown clear theoretical advantages to ecological conservation that applies portfolio theory [@crowe2008; @halpern2011;
+@ando2012; @anderson2014], although, to my knowledge, portfolio theory has yet to be formally integrated into real-word conservation planning.
 On the other hand, the general lessons of portfolio theory are already used in many cases of resource management.
-For example, managers can allow resource users to integrate across space and species [@kasperski2013], resource users can choose to pool profits [@sethi2012], and managers can maintain a diversity of life-history characteristics and local adaptations [@hilborn2003].
+For example, managers can allow resource users to integrate across space and species [@kasperski2013], resource users can choose to pool profits [@sethi2012], and managers can make decisions that maintain a diversity of life-history characteristics and local adaptations [@hilborn2003].
 The general principles of maintaining representation, resilience, and redundancy can be integrated into conservation decision making without any formal quantitative application of portfolio theory [@haak2012].

 Third, will shifting climate isotherms [@burrows2011; @pinsky2013] combined with increases in the frequency and magnitude of climate extremes [@easterling2000; @ipcc2012] translate to a greater probability of population dynamic black swans [@jentsch2007; @thompson2013]?
-Can we develop predictive models of population catastrophes in space and time.
+Can we develop predictive models of population catastrophes in space and time?
 And what conservation approaches make some populations more robust to extremes and some populations more likely to recover from them?
 Addressing these types of questions may be vital to effective ecological management in the coming decades.